bbustin/iron-timer/Readme.md

 are alternated each time the main loop runs to serve as a heartbeat to indicate the program is still running properly.

-The display is multiplexed.
 There is a timer-based ISR that is used to drive the display.
 The reset button triggers another ISR that resets the time left back to the maximum value.

 Components used: